 2. Recipient understands that in the course of discussion with Originator it will have access to and will learn information proprietary to Originator (the “Proprietary Information”).
 Except as otherwise set forth in this agreement, any of the following shall be deemed Proprietary Information provided that it is proprietary and secret to the Originator and consistently treated as such by the Originator: (a) concepts, plans, and business relationships related to wireless and e-commerce activities; (b) information on technical architecture of proprietary wireless and e-commerce platforms, including interfaces; (c) financial, electronic traffic and volume information; and (d) products and services under development.

-3. Recipient will not disclose, publish, reproduce, or use, in whole or in part, any Proprietary Information, provided to Recipient by Originator, except that Proprietary Information shall not include information that: (a) is or becomes public knowledge or enters the public domain through a source other than Recipient and through no fault of Recipient; (b) was independently developed (and there is evidence thereof) by or for Recipient prior to disclosure by Originator; (c) is disclosed by Recipient with Originator’s prior written approval; or (d) is required to be disclosed by applicable law or at the direction of a court or governmental agency.
+3. Recipient will not disclose, publish, reproduce, or use, in whole or in part, any Proprietary Information, provided to Recipient by Originator, except that Proprietary Information shall not include information that: (a) is or becomes public knowledge or enters the public domain through a source other than Recipient and through no fault of Recipient; (b) was independently developed (and there is evidence thereof) by or for Recipient prior to disclosure by Originator; (c) is disclosed by Recipient with Originator’s prior written approval; (d) is known to the Recipient at the time of disclosure or is thereafter acquired at any time from a source other than the other party hereto that was not known to the Recipient to be prohibited from making disclosure or (d) is required to be disclosed by applicable law or at the direction of a court or governmental agency.

-4. Recipient agrees that it will use all reasonable efforts to ensure that all Proprietary Information received from Originator will be disclosed to its employees, officers, agents, and advisors only on a need to know basis and with Originator’s prior written consent.
-Recipient will inform each person to whom disclosure is made of their obligations under this agreement and use all reasonable efforts to cause them to abide by the obligations hereunder.
+4. Neither party will disclose the Proprietary Information furnished to it pursuant to this agreement without the prior written consent of the Originator, other than to its directors, officers and employees, as well as those individual representatives, lenders, counsel and affiliates and each of their respective individual directors, officers, employees, representatives, lenders, counsel and affiliates, if any, to whom each party desires to disclose such Proprietary Information for the purposes hereunder.

 5. Recipient agrees to use reasonable efforts to safeguard the Proprietary Information, and Recipient will use at least the same degree of care and safeguards that Recipient takes with its own Proprietary Information.